ThinkRedstone/Campaign/adventure/cruel_age_oneshot.rst

 His only other stipulation is that **no-one** must know that the church is involved.

-The woman's name is `Lilina Trueflame`_, and she can usually be found in `the Brown District`_, the city district in which the main temple to Gaedon is located (the temple's name is `The Hall of Mercy`_).
+The woman's name is `Lilina Trueflame`_, and she can usually be found in `the Brown District`_, the city district in which the main temple to Gaedon is located (the temple's name is `The Halls of Mercy`_).

 Intermidiate Scene: Questions about Lilina
 ------------------------------------------

 Lilina is a very well liked, *merciful* girl.
-It is known she is usually at the gardens of `The Hall of Mercy`_ during the day, often helping patients.
+It is known she is usually at the gardens of `The Halls of Mercy`_ during the day, often helping patients.
 It is also rumored that Gaedon has taken an interest in her.

 Stories